Skip to main content

 A Practical User Journey Workflow

+A practical workflow should move from evidence to diagnosis to improvement.
 The point is not to create a perfect diagram.
 The point is to make the experience easier to understand and improve.

 Final Thoughts